DanielFinestrat/Cube-World-Generator/README.md

-# Minecraft World Generator
+# Cube World Generator
-Max Script plugin that allows you to generate custom Minecraft worlds on the Moon, Mars or Jupiter.
+Max Script plugin that allows you to generate custom cube based worlds on the Moon, Mars or Jupiter.

 # Features: